Exploring the Significance of Change Management in Construction ProjectsDecember 19, 2020

-According to this theorem parties can capture the median voter and gain maximum votes by shuffling ideological priorities and influencing the voter's perception or mindset.
-The New Labor won the 1997 election after four consecutive losses under Thatcher government following a major political shift from a left-wing philosophy to a more moderate centrist approach.
-By shifting the electoral ground to a centrist or liberal approach the political party was able to achieve dominance, successfully harmonizing their policies with the voter’s beliefs.
-This suggests a broader perspective than the assumptions articulated by Downs for the median voter model which tends to reveal only a single dimension of the New Labor’s political approach.
+The median voter model suggests that political parties can secure the median voter and maximize their votes by adjusting their ideological priorities and influencing the voters' perceptions.
+In 1997, New Labour won the election after four consecutive defeats under the Thatcher government, marking a significant shift from a left-wing philosophy to a more moderate, centrist approach.
+By realigning their political stance toward the centre of liberalism, the political party achieved dominance by effectively aligning their policies with the voters' beliefs.
+This demonstrates a broader perspective than the assumptions outlined by Downs for the median voter model, which typically reveals only one dimension of New Labour's political approach.

-Downs (1957) in his theory argues about the power of persuasion in gaining the voters confidence and the arguments though not too lucid can be further augmented to support the political trajectory of the New Labor.
-It is thus essential to first clarify the assumptions penned by Downs for the median voter theorem and how they Map onto the political ideology and strategy of the New Labor indirectly reflecting the significance of persuasion and its role in winning majority rule.
-Downs (1957) prime argument being that political parties and voters while operating in conditions of uncertainty and incomplete information are provided with an opportunity where parties can use persuasion and influence to bring about paradigm shifts and revision in the voter's ideological differences.
+In his theory, Downs (1957) discusses the power of persuasion in gaining voter confidence, and these arguments, though not explicitly stated, can be extended to support New Labour's political trajectory.
+It is essential to first clarify Downs' assumptions for the median voter theorem and how they relate to New Labour's political ideology and strategy, indirectly underscoring the role of persuasion in securing the majority vote.
+Downs (1957) primarily argues that political parties and voters, operating in conditions of uncertainty and incomplete information, have the opportunity to use persuasion and influence to bring about paradigm shifts and alter voters' ideological preferences.

-Today, the empirical and theoretical details highlighted by the median voter theorem are mapped onto political strategies and electoral contesting highlighting aspects like candidate convergence and proximity voting.
-Downs (1957) assumptions clearly signify the need for parties to harbor a more centrist approach to influence the voter’s mindset and change their priorities.
-According to him there are two parties in an electoral contest and Voters preferences can be mapped into a 1 dimensional left-right scale while political parties being vote maximizers can move to and occupy any point in this space.
-Voters generally tend to vote for the parties closest to them in the political space and based on the party policy and ideology information available to them, voters preferences are fixed.
+Today, the empirical and theoretical aspects highlighted by the median voter theorem are applied to political strategies and electoral contests, focusing on elements like candidate convergence and proximity voting.
+Downs' (1957) assumptions clearly emphasize the need for parties to adopt a more centrist approach to influence voters' mindsets and reshape their priorities.
+According to him, in an electoral contest with two parties, voter preferences can be mapped onto a one-dimensional left-right scale.
+Political parties, aiming to maximize votes, can position themselves at any point along this spectrum.
+Voters typically opt for the party closest to them on the political spectrum, with their preferences anchored in the information available about party policies and ideologies.

-This correlates with the more simplistic and optimistic Rational Choice model that provides assessment and prediction of political voting behaviour, very similar to defined economic models for assessing or predicting consumer behaviour.
-The aspects highlight the dynamics of the voter psychology and the use of influence of and persuasion by political parties to capture the median voter.
-A median voter thus is defined as a voter who has the same number of people to his “right” and to his “left”.
-As penned by Downs (1957: 114-141), the median voter model is a framework that relates to the political party and not competitor feasibility and therefore reflect areas of voter behavior and parties actions that can be used to enhance voting productivity.
-These core areas are highlighted through seven assumptions regarding party behavior and voter preference dynamics.
-The first assumption states that "A political party is a "team of men seeking to control the governing apparatus by gaining office in a duly constituted election."
-(Downs 1957: 25).
+This aligns with the more straightforward and optimistic Rational Choice model that assesses and predicts political voting behaviour, akin to established economic models for evaluating or predicting consumer behaviour.
+These aspects shed light on voter psychology dynamics and the use of influence and persuasion by political parties to capture the median voter.
+Thus, a median voter is defined as a voter with an equal number of people to their "right" and "left."
+As described by Downs (1957: 114-141), the median voter model is a framework that primarily concerns the behaviour of political parties, rather than the feasibility of competition.
+It delves into areas of voter behaviour and party actions that can enhance voting efficiency.
+These core areas are elucidated through seven assumptions concerning party behaviour and voter preference dynamics.

 Figure 1: Median Voter Theorem (G-static, 2015)